- Residents views on how the benefits of the scheme compare against the disbenefits

 How will the proposed banned turns and closures be enforced?

 Measures have been included in the design to physically prevent drivers from not complying with the proposed banned turns.
-Where that was not possible, Automatic Number Plate Recognition (ANPR) cameras could be installed at those areas to ensure compliance.
+Where that was not possible, closed-circuit television (CCTV) cameras could be installed at those areas to ensure compliance.

 The camera-enforced closure at Park Road will be in place at the request of the Emergency Services, to enable them to continue to pass through the area unhindered.